khaleel-git/DevOPS/Networking/README.md

 7. **Describe the Physical Layer (Layer 1).**
    - The Physical Layer transmits raw bit streams over physical media.
 It deals with the hardware aspects of data transmission, such as cables, switches, and signals.

-Use this document to understand and review the OSI model for networking concepts and prepare for technical interviews or exams.